joshpalmeri/sccc-shared-elements/README.md

 ## Update Process

 This library serves as the main repository for these files.
-Deployment stems from the content in the latest branch and should be sync'd to all systems using the shared element.
+Deployment pulls from the content in the latest branch and should be sync'd to all systems using the shared element.